irenealgi/irenealegre.com/case-studies/n-sure.md

 - How comfortable would they be with giving us access to their inbox and/or forwarding the N-Sure team emails from their insurance company?
 - Is our concept trustworthy, or are we asking for too sensitive information?

-## Jenna needs to add a new policy to her tracker
+### The flows: Jenna needs to add a new policy to her tracker

 Jenna just got a new motorcycle and has put it under insurance.